-A silent epidemic has been sweeping the world, affecting the health of millions.
-We may not be aware of it yet, but we should be – 2 billion people worldwide have already been affected.
+A silent epidemic has been taking over the world, affecting the health of millions.
+We may not be aware of it yet, but we should be, approximately 2 billion people worldwide have already been affected.

 We’re talking about myopia, or short-sightedness, a condition where people have difficulty seeing objects at a distance.
 It may seem insignificant, but half of the world’s population, or 5 billion people, is expected to be short-sighted by 2050.

 If that doesn’t concern you enough, by 2050, about 1 billion, or one-fifth of those with myopia, are likely to develop high myopia, a form of severe short-sightedness.
 This condition greatly increases the risk of developing other eye diseases such as cataracts, glaucoma and retinal detachment, and can even lead to blindness.

 Blindness is irreversible.
 While silent, the onset of myopia takes away one of the fundamental human senses: to see.